Search results for “Transactions”: 106 items

 If my margin balance goes negative on Exness, do I need to make a margin call?

 No, at Exness, you are not required to make a margin call (provide additional margin) even if a negative balance occurs due to sudden market fluctuations.
-Exness employs a "Zero Cut System" that covers any negative balance and resets your account balance to zero, so you will never incur losses exceeding your account balance.
+Exness employs a “zero-cut system” that covers the negative balance and resets it to zero, so you will never incur losses exceeding your account balance.

 28.11.2023